Automattic/monk/README.md

 Monk is a tiny layer that provides simple yet substantial usability improvements for MongoDB usage within Node.JS.

+*note*: monk 2.x drop the support for node < 0.12.
+If you are still using an earlier version, stick to monk 1.x

 ```js
 const db = require('monk')('localhost/mydb')
 const users = db.get('users')